Finding a competent annuity salesperson is not especially easy.

 Here are 20 questions to ask.

-I have known agents in the business 30 years that I would never hire.
-The time in the business can indicate experience and qualifications.
+I have known agents in the business for 30 years that I would never hire.
+The time in the industry can indicate experience and qualifications.

 This is important, not as college experience but as education in the insurance field.

-This term is now all over the internet, if you are a financial planner then yes, you should accept responsibility.
-Insurance agents need to always place the client’s needs first, but responsibility lies with the insurance company.
-The insurance company makes the final decisions on suitability and performance of the annuity product.
+This term is now all over the internet; if you are a financial planner, then yes, you should accept responsibility.
+Insurance agents always need to place the client’s needs first, but the responsibility lies with the insurance company.
+The insurance company makes the final decisions on the suitability and performance of the annuity product.

-This is not a deal breaker, if you have had a complaint, be honest.
+This is not a deal-breaker; if you have had a complaint, be honest.
 In today’s litigious society, complaints happen.
-Complaints are public knowledge, anyone can find out about your past by an inquiry to the department of insurance (State).
+Complaints are public knowledge, and anyone can find out about your past by an inquiry to the department of insurance (State).

-- Could you give me a list of referrals of client’s doing business with you?
+Could you give me a list of referrals of the client’s doing business with you?

 If you are interviewing annuity agents and are interested in transparency, call a few of the references.
-It is completing good due diligence.
+It is completing proper due diligence.

 What does the agent provide other than the annuity product?
 Does he complete annual reviews?
 Is he available for questions?
 How do we reach you should we have a question?